anodyne/nova/README.md

 * updated the autoload config to pull in the string helper automatically
 * updated jquery qtip plugin to version 1.0-r29
 * updated the tooltip location to the upper right of the target
+* updated the default style for the uniform stylesheet
 * fixed bug where error was thrown when submitting a wiki comment (#77)
 * fixed bug where error was thrown when submitting a log comment (#78)
 * fixed bug where error was thrown when submitting a post comment (#79) - would also affect sending post save and post delete emails as well